Healthy Hot Chocolate

 1 Prep the chocolate and peppercorns

-Finely chop the dark chocolate.
+Finely chop the chocolate.

 2 Make the hot chocolate

-In a medium sauce pot over medium-low heat, bring ¾ cup water to a simmer.
+In a medium sauce pot, bring ¾ cup water to a simmer.
 Whisk in the cocoa powder until there are no lumps.
 Add the coconut milk and saffron and bring just to a boil.
 Remove from the heat and whisk in the dark chocolate and sugar.
 Return to a low simmer and cook, whisking frequently, until the chocolate has melted, the sugar has dissolved, and the mixture is hot, 4 to 5 minutes.
 While the milk comes to a boil, if desired, make the whipped cream (see Chef’s Tip, below).

 Remove from the heat, whisk in the vanilla, and season to taste with salt.